fantasycalendar/FoundryVTT-TokenEase/README.md

 This sets the default animation duration for token movement (in milliseconds).

-This overrides **Token Speed**, and causes tokens to reach their destination in a set amount of time, regardless of distance.
+This overrides **Token Movement Speed**, and causes tokens to reach their destination in a set amount of time, regardless of distance.

 ### Token Movement Ease